mothership-ec/cog/src/Message/Cog/Mail/readme.md

 # Transports

-    You can set up different transports within the Bootstrapped Services
+    You can set up different transports within the services bootstrap.

     Currently Mail and SMTP are available